capawandeepkaur/capawandeepkaur/README.md

 - 👋 Hi, I’m Pawandeep Kaur
-- 👀 I’m interested in exploring into data analytics field.
+- 👀 I’m interested in exploring data analytics field.
 - 🌱 I’m currently learning MS Power BI and have made few projects.
 - 💞️ I’m looking to collaborate with companies using Power BI to analyse their data to make meaningful decisions.
 - 📫 How to reach me - capawandeepkaur@gmail.com